JakubTesarek/JakubTesarek/README.md

 - Managed project of building GraphQL API layer for Concur Mobile.
 - Built User Directory - Service for handling of user profiles and authentication.
-- Built a REST API for Tripit - Booking and flight tracking Mobile app.
+- Built a REST API for TripIt - Booking and flight tracking Mobile app.
-- Built an backend for mobile app for receipt scanning and parsing - ExpenseIt.
+- Built a backend for mobile app for receipt scanning and parsing - ExpenseIt.

 | Tech Stack |         |            |          |
 |------------|---------|------------|----------|